Charestlab/shinier/README.md

 ---

-## 📚 Advanced Usage Examples
+## 📚 Usage Examples

 - See `Example_usage.ipynb` in the documemntation folder for:
-  - Batch processing with masks
-  - Custom histogram matching
-  - Legacy mode (MATLAB compatibility)
-  - Processing with a custom target spectrum
+  - Coding usage
   - Interactive CLI usage

 Examples in this README have been intentionally minimized; please open the notebook for complete, executable code.